s20240039/MIT653_T125_Group1/SurveyDesign.md

             o	Not familiar

-   2. Do you think machine learning is an effective method for detecting cyberattacks on smart grids? o	Yes
+   2. Do you think machine learning is an effective method for detecting cyberattacks on smart grids? to what level do you believe!! o	Yes

             o	No